Pyomo/mpi-sppy/doc/src/confidence_intervals.rst

 To use the stand along program a model compatible with ``Amalgomator`` and ``.npy`` file with a candidate solution to an instance of the model are required.

-First, ensure that the model to be used is compatable with the ``Amalgomator`` class.
+First, ensure that the model to be used is compatible with the ``Amalgomator`` class.
 This requires the model to have each of the
 following: a ``scenario_names_creator``, a ``scenario_creator``, an
 ``inparser_adder``, and a ``kw_creator``.
 See ``afarmer.py`` in